tsuACM/truman_acm_website/index.markdown

 Checkout our events tab to see the calendar and upcoming events.
 Also checkout the meetings tab to see what we will be doing during our upcoming meetings.

-We hold meetings every other Wednesday in VH1404 at 5:00pm
+We hold meetings every other Tuesday in VH1148 at 6:00pm.